-(2) Additionally students have to successfully complete 5 focus modules of choice of in sum 30 ECTS.
-These choice modules begin with "Topics in ..." and are offered e.g. in game theory, microeconometrics, macroeconometrics, industrial organization, labor economics, trade, international macroeconomics, public economics, inequality or behavioural economics.
+(2) Additionally, students have to successfully complete 5 field courses of choice of in sum 30 ECTS.
+These field courses begin with "Topics in ..." and are offered e.g. in game theory, microeconometrics, macroeconometrics, industrial organization, labor economics, trade, international macroeconomics, public economics, inequality or behavioral economics.

-Choice module Weekly hours ECTS
+Field courses Weekly hours ECTS

 1. Focus 1 [] 2 6

 2. Focus 2 [] 2 6

 3. Focus 3 [] 2 6

 4. Focus 4 [] 2 6

 5. Focus 5 [] 2 6

 Total 10 30

-Finally, students have to successfully complete 2 courses of their choice from outside WU of in sum 6 ECTS.
+Finally, students must successfully complete 2 courses of their choice from outside WU of in sum 6 ECTS.
 The courses must have a relation with regard to contents to the topic of the doctoral dissertation.